FourierFlows/FourierFlows.jl/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge fruitful discussions with Cesar B. Rocha and Keaton Burns.

 # References